From Earlham to Graduate or Professional School

 There are various online and print resources dedicated to helping students prepare for graduate and professional school entrance exams.
 Visit the Career Education Office or check out one of these sites for more information.

 Give yourself plenty of time to study and take your entrance exams before submitting your applications.
-You may decide to retake an entrance exam, so plan to take your first exam in the spring or summer before your senior year.
+You may decide to retake an entrance exam, so plan to take your first exam in the spring or summer before your senior year to allow time for this possibility.

 Funding Graduate or Professional School